wehlutyk/thesis/content/3-4-gistr-results.md

 very long utterances (above 100 words) are reduced to less than 100 words in 2 reformulations or less, whereas root utterances with up to 28 words can maintain their size until the end of the branches of Experiment 3.
 Note that the differences in the speed of size reduction across the experiments are tied to surface features of the root utterances.
-Word count and average word frequency in particular, which we will later show are strongly related to transformation rate, have different distributions in the set of root utterances of each experiment: all the root utterances in Experiment 2 have less words than those of Experiment 3, and root utterances from Experiment 2 are in an oral style, with a higher proportion of stopwords than in Experiments 1 and 3 (stopwords are alvays high-frequency words, and make up 67% of the root utterances of Experiment 2, versus 58% in Experiment 1 and 48% in Experiment 3).
+Word count and average word frequency in particular, which we will later show are strongly related to transformation rate, have different distributions in the set of root utterances of each experiment: all the root utterances in Experiment 2 have less words than those of Experiment 3, and root utterances from Experiment 2 are in an oral style, with a higher proportion of stopwords than in Experiments 1 and 3 (stopwords are always high-frequency words, and make up 67% of the root utterances of Experiment 2, versus 58% in Experiment 1 and 48% in Experiment 3).
 The steeper slopes in Experiments 1 and 3 compared to Experiment 2 are thus tied to the higher word counts and lower proportions of stopwords in their root utterances.

 Next, we eliminate stopwords from the utterances and focus on the reduction in number of content words (notice however that stopword recognition is less reliable in Experiment 1 than in Experiments 2 and 3, because of spelling mistakes).